Cabaret de L'Enfer: The Cabaret of Hell and Surrealism

 The Surrealists, led by André Breton, occasionally met at the Cabaret de l'Enfer.
 Breton's studio occupied the fourth floor above the cabaret.
 It was in this studio that he and Robert Desnos organized the famous sessions of semi-sleep and automatic writing of the 1920s.

 After 1950: Monoprix and other items of interest

 A few years after the Liberation of Paris, the Monoprix supermarket that had neighbored the Cabaret de L'Enfer since 1934 bought both cafés, gutted them, expanded, and replaced the two façades with their own front entrance.
 The Monoprix currently occupies the length of the ground floor between the corner with Rue Pierre-Fontaine and number 51.
 The entrance stands where the Cabaret de l'Enfer used to be.

 The lengthy spree of serial killer Guy Georges, whose multiple rapes, aggression with knives, tortures, and murders terrorized Parisians for seven years, ended in April 1998 when Captain Bernard Basdevant identified and neutralized the criminal at the spot where the Cabaret de l'Enfer once stood.
-It was inside the Monoprix that Georges first confessed to be "the killer of East Paris".
+It was inside the Monoprix that Georges first confessed to being "the killer of East Paris".